AdobeDocs/experience-manager-document-security.en/help/using/using-aem-document-security-extension.md

 **File > Save &amp; Send** All options unavailable during a protected session.

-**File > Info > Protect Document > Encrypt with&#xA;Password, Add Digital Signature, Mark as Final, Restrict Permission&#xA;by People** Unavailable during a protected session.
+**File > Info > Protect Document > Encrypt with Password, Add Digital Signature, Mark as Final, Restrict Permission by People** Unavailable during a protected session.

 **File > Workflows** Unavailable during a protected session.

-***note**: The ability to start a workflow from the 2010 Microsoft&reg; Office system versions of Word, Excel, and PowerPoint is available only in the Office Professional Plus 2010, Office Enterprise 2010, and Office Ultimate 2010 suites, as well as in the stand-alone 2010 Office release versions of these programs.*
+***Note**: Starting a workflow in Word, Excel, and PowerPoint 2010 is only available in Office Professional Plus 2010, Office Enterprise 2010, Office Ultimate 2010, and stand-alone 2010 versions.*

 **Blog Post > Publish** Unavailable during a protected session.